 For a structured approach to building this kind of response capability, see the AVOID Act response playbook.
 For an overview of all the deadline rules and how they interact, see AVOID Act deadlines.

 The AVOID Act was drafted with construction and premises cases in mind, but its text applies to any New York personal injury defendant who seeks to file a third-party complaint.
-Transportation defendants are subject to the same deadlines, the same note-of-issue prohibition, and the same 12-month hard cap.
+Transportation defendants are subject to the same 90-day deadline and the same post-note-of-issue standard.
 The firms that establish clear response protocols before the next incident arrives will be the ones who retain the ability to use third-party practice as a risk-transfer tool.